zowe/docs-site/docs/user-guide/address-security-requirements.md

 perform various tasks.
 Some of the tasks apply to general Zowe configuration, while other tasks are required during installation if you plan to use specific Zowe components or features.

-The following required configuration tasks are performed by your organization's security administrator:
+The following required configuration tasks are performed by your organization's security administrator during the post-installation configuration:

 * [Initialize Zowe security configurations](../user-guide/initialize-security-configuration.md)
 * [Perform APF authorization of load libraries](../user-guide/apf-authorize-load-library.md)